 Update September 13, 2018: The Supreme Court has ruled against us.
 Felicia’s name will not appear on the ballot.
 There will not be an election, because there are only two seats, and two valid candidates.
 Thank you, friends, for your support.
 Please join me in the work to help end systemic domestic violence, and help foster a happy, healthy Tucson through Projects with my small business.
 Read more…

 Update August 22, 2018: “If we keep doing what we’ve done, we’re gonna keep gettin’ what we’ve got”.
 One of Felicia’s opponents is trying to remove Felicia from the ballot.
-Click here to read more and sign the petition to keep Felicia on the ballot!
+Click here to read more and view the petition that circulated to keep Felicia on the ballot!

 My son and I have been a part of Amphi since 2011, as student, parent, Holaway Elementary PTO Secretary, Vice-President, President, as a Member of the Superintendent’s Community Council, Member of Superintendent’s Teacher Advisory Council, Participant in Superintendent Jaeger’s listening tour, substitute teacher, instructional aide, and teacher.